-When accompanied by a written introduction letter to retail buyers that is personalised to them, it can be a very powerful way to generate leads at scale.
+When accompanied by a written introduction letter to retail buyers that is personalized to them, it can be a very powerful way to generate leads at scale.

 To make direct mail successful for your business follow these three rules:

-- Research & personalise – direct mail works best when you personalise it to the recipient
+- Research & personalize – direct mail works best when you personalize it to the recipient

-- Send daily – consistency is key if you want lead flow
+- Send daily – consistency is key if you want good lead flow

 - Follow-up – always follow up with a phone call a few days after you know the parcel was delivered